psrenergy/PSRClassesInterface.jl/docs/src/examples/custom_study.md

 ```

 As soon as we do that, we are ready to create our first `PSRExtra` element.
-As we have set default values for both attributes, we could just create an element without defining any attribute.

 ```
 PSRI.create_element!(data, "PSRExtra",
     "extra_name" => "extra",
     "extra_value" => 10.0
     )

-PSRI.create_element!(data, "PSRExtra")
 ```

 #### Custom relation